 Even before social media, and possibly for ages, comparison has played a role.
 It’s hard for me to believe that the earliest subsistence anglers didn’t feel a sense of pride at being the provider of the largest bounty.
 Why would you want to be the guy who always brought the smallest fish home?

-Like most of these musings, it’s complicated.
+As with most of these musings, it’s complicated.
 I imagine whatever algorithm has led to a longing for big fish has even more rabbit holes than the points I’ve listed, but I have to think all have contributed in at least some fashion.

 What do you think leads to this pursuit?
 Let me know in the comments!